 Increasingly, car rental companies are taking a hard line on other damage.
 For example, if you’re renting a car in Denver during the summer, there’s a chance you’ll run into a hailstorm and receive a bill for hail damage to your vehicle.
 If your vehicle has a flat tire, the rent a car agency will ask you to pay for a new tire and the installation cost.
 Insurance won’t always cover this damage, and often, the rental company will charge your card directly for the damage and let you work it out with your insurance company — if you can.

-What are the steps of a claim?
+What are the steps for a claim?

 Ideally, the car rental claims process will start when you return a damaged vehicle.
 An employee will ask you to fill out a claim form in which you acknowledge the damage, and explicitly agree to pay for it.